A shrine dedicated to scholarship with beautiful plum and maple gardens

 Kitano Tenman-gu Shrine is one of the most important of several hundred shrines across Japan that are dedicated to Sugawara Michizane, who has been worshipped in Japan since ancient times as the god or patron saint of scholarship.

 During the season of college and university entrance examinations, the shrine is always crowded with people praying that they will pass their exams.
 Chu-mon (the gate located between Nandai-mon and the main buildings), also called Sanko-mon is designated by the national government as an Important Cultural Property.
 The front shrine inside the precinct, which is the building used by pilgrim to the shrine, as well as the main structure, which enshrines the deity, and the Ishi-no-Ma, were built in the 17th century.
 All are designated as National Treasures.
 Many of the other buildings of the shrine are designated as Important Cultural Properties.

 The shrine is famous as a place for viewing plum blossoms.
 Sugawara Michizane loved plum trees and Kitano Tenmangu features an entire grove of nearly 2000 trees that bloom from February to March.
-The shrine open its garden to the public during the peak of the autumn leaf season from November to mid December.
-Hundreds of maple trees line the garden’s stream and are lit up in the evenings.
+You can enjoy walking through the plum grove paths inside the shrine area.
+They look beautiful when they are in full bloom and the Plum’s sweet smell comes from the colorful blossoms.

 Viewing Ume plum blossoms with Maiko at Kitano Tenman-gu.